AtienoSandra/SQL-DuckDB-Masterclass/Sandra_WK4notes.md

 | **CTE** | **Subquery**|
 | ----------------------: | ---------------------: |
-| - Declared at the start with WITH                                  | - Defined inline (inside SELECT, FROM WHERE)
+| --- Declared at the start with WITH:                               | - Defined inline (inside SELECT, FROM WHERE)
 | - Named - You can reference them multiple times in the main query. | - Usually anonymous and can't be reused easily
 | - Readable - Breaks a big query into smaller steps.                | - Shorter and good for simpler conditions
 | - Recursive - Can call themselves to handle hierarchies.           | - No recursion support